compiler-dept/speck/README.md

     #include "../speck.h"

-Because the suites are plain C, you can include any header you want to build your tests.
+Because the test suites are plain C, you can include any header you want, to build your tests.

 `Speck` searches for specific test function that are later executed.
 They must match the following form: